databonsai/databonsai/README.md

 ### View token usage

-Token usage is recorded for each provider.
+Token usage is recorded for OpenAI and Anthropic.
 Use these to estimate your costs!

 ```python
 print(provder.input_tokens)